Ultraplot/ultraplot/docs/configuration.rst

 UltraPlot settings
 ----------------

-UltraPlot settings are natively stored in the `~ultraplot.config.rc_UltraPlot` dictionary.
+UltraPlot settings are natively stored in the :obj:`~ultraplot.config.rc_ultraplot` dictionary.
-They should almost always be changed with `~ultraplot.config.rc` rather than `~ultraplot.config.rc_UltraPlot` to ensure that :ref:`meta-settings <ug_rcmeta>` are synced.
-These settings are not found in `~matplotlib.rcParams` -- they either control UltraPlot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings with more clear or succinct names.
+They should almost always be changed with :obj:`~ultraplot.config.rc` rather than :obj:`~ultraplot.config.rc_ultraplot` to ensure that :ref:`meta-settings <ug_rcmeta>` are synced.
+These settings are not found in :obj:`~matplotlib.rcParams` -- they either control UltraPlot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings with more clear or succinct names.
 Here's a broad overview of the new settings: